Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Step-by-Step Preparation & Cooking Methods

-This soup is forgiving and flexible, making it easy to adjust based on what’s in your fridge.
+This soup is forgiving and flexible, making it easy to modify based on what’s in your fridge.

 Prep Work

-Heat olive oil in a large pot over medium heat.
-Sauté onion, carrots, and celery until they begin to soften.
-Add garlic and stir until fragrant.
-Sprinkle in a small amount of flour or mashed potato to thicken, then gradually add your broth, stirring constantly.
-Add potatoes, chicken, thyme, and rosemary.
-Simmer for 20–25 minutes until the vegetables are tender and the chicken is cooked through.
-Remove the chicken to shred, then return it to the pot.
-Pour in your milk substitute, stir, and season to taste.
+Warm olive oil in a large pot over medium heat.
+Add the onion, carrots, and celery, and cook until they soften.
+Stir in the garlic and sauté until fragrant.
+Sprinkle in a bit of flour or mix in mashed potato to begin thickening, then slowly add the broth while stirring to keep it smooth.
+Add the potatoes, chicken, thyme, and rosemary, and let it simmer for 20–25 minutes until the vegetables are tender and the chicken is fully cooked.
+Remove the chicken, shred it, then return it to the pot.
+Stir in the milk substitute and adjust the seasoning as needed.

 Instant Pot or Pressure Cooker